-MTD ITSA: General partnerships (not LLPs) that don't include corporate members, and which have annual turnover exceeding £10,000, must keep digital business records and file quarterly updates, an annual end of period statement (EOPS), and an annual finalisation statement, all using MTD-compatible software.
+Accounting periods starting no earlier than 6 April 2028 (not confirmed) MTD ITSA: General partnerships (not LLPs) with no more than 20 members and don't include companies as members, which have annual turnover over £30,000, must keep digital business records and file quarterly updates, an annual end of period statement (EOPS), and an annual finalisation statement, all using MTD-compatible software.

-Accounting periods starting no earlier than April 2026

-MTD for corporation tax:
+Accounting periods starting no earlier than April 2030 (not confirmed) MTD for corporation tax:

 Companies will have to keep

 digital records and submit

 quarterly summaries of income

 and expenditure.
 Any adjustments

 required to the annual figures

 to bring those totals in line with

 Generally Accepted Accounting

 Practice (GAAP) will be provided

 in an end of statement report after

 the accounting period end.

-Businesses can voluntarily join the MTD VAT programme or sign up to the MTD ITSA pilot earlier than the required start dates.
+Businesses can voluntarily sign up to the MTD ITSA pilot earlier than the required start dates.
 To do this, the business must have access to relevant MTD-compliant software either directly or through their accountant or tax agent.